hashicorp/terraform-provider-aws/website/docs/d/connect_lambda_function_association.markdown

 * `instance_id` - (Required) The identifier of the Amazon Connect instance.
 You can find the instanceId in the ARN of the instance.

 ## Attributes Reference
-In addition to all arguments above, the following attributes are exported:

-* `id` - The ID of the Lambda Function association.
+No additional attributes are exported.